NormXU/build-dev-image/README.md

 - `-torchvision, --torchvision_version` specify pytorch-vision version
 - `-g, --gpu` specify to use gpu

 port 22 and port 8080 are exposed.
+The account is `root` and password is `root`.
+You can connect with the docker env with ssh
 ## Quick Start
 an example:
 ```bash